- Pre-Podiatry Resources

 A podiatrist is a doctor of podiatric medicine (DPM), known also as a podiatric physician or surgeon, qualified by their education and training to diagnose and treat conditions affecting the foot, ankle and related structures of the leg.
 When treating patients, this system is also known as the lower extremity.
 Podiatric physicians are uniquely qualified among medical professionals to treat the lower extremity based on their education, training and expertise.
 Podiatrists are defined as physicians by the federal government.

-Most podiatric (DPM) programs do not require a specific major, just that you complete an undergraduate degree.
-Therefore, you may major in almost anything.
+Most podiatric (DPM) programs do not require a specific major, just that you complete required prerequisites and complete an undergraduate degree.
 You should consider a major that you enjoy, in which you will perform well and may serve as a basis for further graduate work or employment should you choose not to apply to or are not admitted to podiatric school.

 For many students, the most difficult task is to acquire the study skills and self-discipline necessary to attain academic excellence.
 The success of your transition to college level work depends not only on ability, but also upon preparation, motivation, organization and how well you learn how to learn.
 It is important that you really learn the material, not just memorize it, as it is crucial to develop your critical thinking skills.
 The rigorous curriculum of a pre-podiatry student demands tenacity and stamina.